maridalenbrenneri/mb-shop/README.md

 ## jobs

 One time jobs for cleanup / data migration / etc. Used for dvelopment/maintenance, only to be run locally by developers.
+In /server.

 \$npm run add-delivery-days